 We’re Open for Submissions!

-Shenandoah is now open for submissions under new editor Beth Staples, and will remain open until April 1, 2019 for the fall 2018 and spring 2019 issues.
+Shenandoah is now open for submissions under new editor Beth Staples, and will remain open until October 31, 2018 for the fall 2018 issue.
+We will be open again from January 1, 2019 through March 15, 2019 for the spring 2019 issue.
 Shenandoah is excited to consider short stories, essays, excerpts of novels in progress, poems, comics, and translations of all the above.
 Details about all of the genres are available below and on Submittable, which is where you should go, you guessed it, to submit.
 Please note that we no longer accept submissions by mail, with apologies to the U.S. Postal Service.